 Congratulations, you have found the perfect place to rent.
-What should you look for now?
+What security measures should you look for now?
 Before you sign off on the condition report and move in, keep your eyes open for these:

 Door locks.
 Do you know who has copies of your house keys?
 Are there any floating out there that maybe the landlord doesn’t know about?
 This is the perfect opportunity to ask if the locks have been changed since the previous tenants moved out.
 If the answer is a no, get your landlord’s permission to install a brand new lock or if the existing lock can be rekeyed.
-Once you have their written permission, and it is up to you, find a Master locksmith to make the changes.
-Always ask for a receipt and get copies of the keys to give to your landlord and another as a spare (if you like).
+Once you have their written permission, and it's up to you, find a Master locksmith to make the changes.
+Never choose the first advert you see.
+Always do your research before you get enlist their services.
+Look for reviews, accreditation, and an ABN.
+Once you have found one, ask for a receipt that shows their ABN, business name and details the work they completed as per quote.
+Ensure you get copies of the keys so you can give one to your landlord and hold another as a spare.
 Alternatively, if the landlord takes care of this, then your work on door security is done!